Becoming a solicitor is tricky. Here's how to get started.

 If you are an undergraduate law student, you can apply for training contracts from your second year onwards; non-law students can apply from their final year.
 Some firms, often smaller ones, recruit a year or less in advance.

-The flowchart above assumes you will progress straight from university to law school and a training contract.
+The flowchart above assumes you will progress straight from university to the SQE and required legal work experience, which could be through a training contract...
 This is not necessarily the most appropriate or achievable course of action for everyone; gaining work experience or doing a master's after your undergraduate degree can be valuable.

 Our most important advice about applications is this: do your research and tailor your applications.
 When you apply to a firm you need to make clear why you want to train with that firm in particular.
 The Chambers Student True Picture reviews of individual firms will help you enormously to distinguish between them.

 Vac schemes are short one or two-week internships with a law firm.
 Most firms recruit trainees heavily from their vacation schemes, so getting a place on one can be an important step towards a training contract.